trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts2.md

 [^14]: They made casts of the uninjured left side, the left side of the chest after the large chest muscle had been removed, and more casts of the pelvic musculature.

-[^15]: This is the Anatomical Collection of the Specialty Network Anatomy at the Charité Hospital – Universitätsmedizin Berlin, parts of which are open to the public.
+[^15]: This is the Anatomical Collection of the Specialty Network Anatomy at the Charité Hospital, Universitätsmedizin Berlin, parts of which are open to the public.
 The specimen and demonstration collection comprises objects such as anatomical specimens; wax, plaster, and wooden models; plastinates; and pathological anatomical, and zoological objects; as well as the death masks of significant personalities.
 I would like to thank Evelyn Heuckendorf for providing me with access to the collection and for her tips, which have been incorporated into this text.

 [^16]: L. Heck to F. Voss, 10.12.1935, MfN, HBSB, S004‐02‐05 no. 97.